BALL-Project/ball_contrib/README.md

    * Example: use four threads
      cmake .. -DTHREADS=4

+Available CMake options:
+ - SKIP_QTWEBENGINE
+   Do not build the module QtWebEngine (Required for PresentaBALL).
+This extremely speeds up building Qt5.

 If the build process as given in the above example succeeds, the following directory will contain the installation of third-party dependencies:
 - ball_contrib/build/install